 How to Get There from the Airport

-There are three options for getting from Istanbul Airport to Taksim or Sultanahmet – shuttle bus, taxi, or private transfer.
-The most budget-friendly option is the shuttle bus, and the most comfortable and convenient option is a private transfer, though it costs significantly higher.
+There are 3 options for getting from Istanbul Airport to Taksim or Sultanahmet – shuttle bus, taxi, or private transfer.
+The most budget-friendly option is the shuttle bus, and the most comfortable and fast option is a private transfer.

 By Shuttle Bus

-Havaist buses transport visitors between the new Istanbul Airport (IST) and Taksim or Sultanahmet.
+Havaist buses transport visitors between the new Airport and Istanbul.
 A one-way journey costs 18 TRY which you must pay via the Istanbulkart transportation pass.
 The journey takes about 100 minutes in normal traffic.

-Taking the taxi is another way of getting to Taksim or Sultanahmet.
-However, do remember to always get a taxi from the official taxi ranks outside the airport terminal to avoid getting scammed.
+Taking the taxi is another way of getting there.
+However, be sure to always get a taxi from the official taxi ranks outside the airport terminal to avoid getting scammed.

 By Private Transfer

 The fare depends on your travel group size and vehicle class.
-A basic four-seater sedan from Istanbul Airport to Taksim or Sultanahmet starts at 230 TRY, and the journey will take around 50 minutes depending on traffic conditions.
+A basic four-seater sedan starts at 230 TRY, and the journey will take around 50 minutes depending on traffic conditions.